 Very simply!
-Usually the two best male or female divers that dive off the same height e.g. 3-metre springboard or 10-metre platform are put together, however sometimes there might be a big difference in physique, so then they take to next best diver.
+Usually, the two best male or female divers that dive off the same height e.g. 3-metre springboard or 10-metre platform are put together, however sometimes there might be a big difference in physique, so then they take the next best diver.

 How many hours do you have to train to prepare for a competition?

-Well I train around twenty-five hours, two sessions a day and one day off per week and we do this throughout the year to prepare for these competition.
+Well, I train around twenty-five hours, two sessions a day and one day off per week and we do this throughout the year to prepare for these competitions.

 What food do you have to avoid when in training?

 There’s nothing that I really need to avoid, just to have certain types of foods in moderation.
-I train hard so I can enjoy some good food on the weekend.
+I train hard so I can enjoy some good food at the weekend.

 Do you have any competitions coming up in the next few months?

-Are you hoping to make the team for Tokyo 2020?
+Are you hoping to make the team for the Tokyo 2020 Olympic Games?

 How did you get into diving?

-What made you decide on diving rather than gymnastics?
+We understand you used to do gymnastics, what made you decide on a career in diving rather than gymnastics?

 What is your favourite height to dive from?

-The height I dive from is the 10 metre platform which is a solid piece of concrete that’s obviously 10 metres high in the air.
+The height I dive from is the 10-metre platform which is a solid piece of concrete that’s obviously ten metres high in the air.

 What divers inspired you growing up?

-I don’t know if you’ve heard of Greg Louganis but you’ve probably seen a video of him, he dominated the world of diving around the years of 1984-1988 but at the Seoul Olympic in 1988 he hit his head on the diving board, however carried on and won Gold.
+I don’t know if you’ve heard of Greg Louganis but you’ve probably seen a video of him, he dominated the world of diving around the years of 1984-1988, but at the Seoul Olympics in 1988 he hit his head on the diving board however he carried on and won Gold.

 How did you find out you had reached the finals in the BBC Young Sportsman of the Year 2015?

-I’m pretty sure my dad told me, I was really shocked with the news!
+I’m pretty sure my dad told me, I was really shocked by the news!
 Hopefully it won’t be the last time I get nominated.

 How do you like to spend your free time?